skydoves/Balloon/README.md

 ```

 #### ArrowOrientationRules
-We can determine the orientation of the arrow depending on the aligning rules using the `ArrowOrientationRules`.<br>
+We can decide the orientation of the arrow depending on the aligning rules using the `ArrowOrientationRules`.<br>
 ```kotlin
 // Align depending on the position of an anchor.
 // For example, `arrowOrientation` is ArrowOrientation.TOP and